FactorioCalc/FactorioCalc/docs/guide.rst

 Overhaul mods will take a little more work.
 For basic support you can just call `setGameConfig` with the ``'mod'`` as the first paramater.
-Unlike ``'custom'`` this assumes nothing about the games configuration: the `preset` package will be empty, `produce` is unlikely to work for recipes with multiple outputs, and although it will be able to derive recipes for rocket launch products the names will be mangled.
+Unlike ``'custom'`` this assumes nothing about the games configuration: the `presets` package will be empty, `produce` is unlikely to work for recipes with multiple outputs, and although it will be able to derive recipes for rocket launch products the names will be mangled.